ebemunk/blog/content/2021-12-01-playmates/index.md

 We're looking at some risque data this time!
 I wanted to do something offbeat, but not quite [Last Words in Texas](https://blog.ebemunk.com/last-words-in-texas/)-level soul crushing.
 So, I gathered some data on Playboy's Playmates of the Month.

+Playboy stopped picking the Playmate of the Month starting in 2021, and the 66 year saga came to an end.
 There's a rich history behind Playboy, the taboo element, sexiness and beauty.
 Let's see what the data has to offer!

 **Since the subject matter is Playboy and their Playmates of the Month, you should beware that most links might be NSFW.
 I've taken care to <u>not have any NSFW content on this page</u>.**